cdapio/cdap/docs/loom-docs/source/guide/admin/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 To create a service, click on 'Create a service' on the top left of the home screen to go to the Service creation page.
+For service creation, the dependencies of the service being added need to be specified.
+In the 'Depends on' box, select the services which are dependencies on the current service.
+The administrator then has to define the list of actions that need to be performed in order to make the service available on the cluster.
+Such actions may include install, remove, initialize, start and stop.
+Loom currently supports actions being performed through Chef recipes and shell scripts.
+The location or name of the script/recipe can be entered to the text field labeled 'Script' and any parameters to be passed to the script can be specified in the text field labeled 'Data'.
+To add another action, click on 'Add' and an additional section will be added.

+When creating a service, the administrator should

 To add the new setting to the list of services, click 'Save'.